sandstorm/Sandstorm.KISSearch/README.md

 ## known bugs / current TODOs

 - handle Umlaute/special chars: 'äöüÄÖÜß' -> currently, they get removed during fulltext extraction
+- migrations must be transactional -> currently, they are not and may leave an inconsistent migration status on errors

 ## how to install